Liberty, North Carolina: Events and landmarks

 One of Liberty's most noticeable landmarks is the Patterson House Museum, near the town hall; it was originally constructed in 1885 by Dr. Armstead Jackson Patterson as a retirement home for his parents.
 Other local landmarks are the historical Liberty train station (which is not open to the public), and the Vance York house.

-In 2001, Liberty was honored to become one of the few towns on the North Carolina National Historic Register for its rich history and historic architecture, largely due to the efforts of Mrs. Francine Swaim, a local writer, teacher, and historian.

 Demographics

 2020 census

 As of the 2020 United States census, there were 2,655 people, 1,108 households, and 671 families residing in the town.